formal-verification-research/VMCAI26_Modular_NoC_Artifact/python/README.md

 ```

 To print the Modest model, call the "print" function on the `Noc` object.
 When doing so, you must
-specify what kind of properties you would like to include with the model.
+specify which properties you would like to include with the model.

 ```python
 # get a model with no properties